-LSM understands the City of Missoula is concerned with stormwater migrating down-gradient to the west and beyond Hillview Way, perhaps expressing itself as a spring or seep downslope.
-Without conducting extensive groundwater studies, LSM is not prepared to offer design guidelines other than to note the existing ground likely allows a rapid infiltration rate downward.
+LSM understands the City of Missoula is concerned with stormwater migrating down-gradient to the west, perhaps expressing itself as a spring or seep downslope.
+Without conducting an extensive groundwater study, LSM is limited to offer design guidelines other than to note the existing ground likely allows a moderate to rapid infiltration rate downward.
+Based on some of the fine-grained textural classifications the percolation rates could be estimated to range from 10 to greater than 50 minutes per inch [MT Department of Environmental Quality Circular 4, 2013].